tdavis24/RoutineHelperApp/GitHubCommands.md

 ```git
 git sparse-checkout reapply
 ```
 This command is used to reapply the sparse-checkout rules for the repo.
 Always run this command before trying to pull any new changes from the github repo if sparse-checkout is enabled.
+This command can also be used to troubleshoot any missing folders in your local repo.

 ```git
 git pull